Should I use Lumon Pay for money transfers?

 Is Lumon Pay Safe?
 Legit?

-Founded at the turn of the millenium, in the year 2000, the firm holds 20+ years of experience operating in the foreign exchange and international payment industry.
+Established at the dawn of the millennium in 2000, the firm has amassed over two decades of experience in the foreign exchange and international payment sector.

 Michael England, Partner at Pollen Street Capital commented at the time: “Pollen Street first invested in Foreign Currency Direct in 2018 and in a short period of time has seen the business more than treble in scale.”

 Now with four companies blended into one, the firm is estimated to have a headcount of 150 and offices in four countries – UK, Ireland, Spain and Portugal.
-Given the number of new companies that were merged together, a rebrand made perfect sense, and we have to say the Lumon brand looks much more slick than the outdated look of Foreign Currency Direct.
-Shamus Hodgson, CEO of the new-look Lumon brand is keen to ensure Lumon remains unashamedly customer-led and in touch with its Foreign Currency Direct roots, whilst also rapidly developing its digital offering.
+Given the number of new companies that were merged together, a rebrand made perfect sense, and this is exactly what the firm did in 2021.
+We have to say, the Lumon brand looks much more slick than the outdated look of Foreign Currency Direct.
+The then CEO Shamus Hodgson, was keen to ensure Lumon remained unashamedly customer-led and in touch with its Foreign Currency Direct roots, while also developing its digital offering.